isaacs/joyent-node-on-smart-example/README.md

 ## Step 1: Get Your SmartMachine

-Head on over to [Joyent](http://www.joyent.com/technology/smartmachines/) and privision yourself up a shiny new SmartMachine.
+Head on over to [Joyent](http://www.joyent.com/technology/smartmachines/) and provision yourself up a shiny new SmartMachine.
 I got mine at <http://isaacs.staging.joyent.us/>.
 To make this a bit easier, I set up a variable in my bash session so that I wouldn't have to keep typing that.